CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-global/README.md

 This example uses two *global* objects (in `.data`) to demonstrate an overflow.
 It is worth pondering how the bounds for pointers to globals come to be set!
+(While we anticipate that most CHERI C/C++ runtimes will behave as per this exercise, globals and the details of access thereto are, in some sense, ABI considerations, cross-cutting between compilation and runtime environment, and, so, it is possible that CHERI C/C++ outside of CheriABI could behave differently.)

 1. Compile `buffer-overflow-global.c` for the baseline architecture to the binary `buffer-overflow-global-baseline` and for the CHERI-aware